by Zmkan Ali Saleem & Mac Skelton

 These judgements were understandable but premature.
 As in the period of scarcity during the 1990s, the two parties remained the only game in town.
 No other political entity was capable of extending contracts, benefits, and cash.
 In addition to considerable pressure from the international community, the election of May 2018 created incentives for Haider Al-Abadi to restore the salaries of KRG employees in the hopes of entering the vote with all major crises settled.
 With the money flowing again, both parties regrouped and re-established patronage networks.
 As for the KDP-PUK divide, ultimately the common business and political interests brought the two sides into an agreement over the government formation.
 Kurdish muhassasah continues, at least for now.

-Zmkan Ali Saleem is Research Fellow at the Institute of Regional and International Studies (IRIS) at the American University of Iraq Sulaimani (AUIS).
+Zmkan Ali Saleem is Program Director for Research at the Institute of Regional and International Studies (IRIS) at the American University of Iraq Sulaimani (AUIS).
 He teaches in the College of Political Science at the University of Sulaimani.